couchbase/couchbase-lite-core/docs/overview/ConnectedClientProtocol.md

 ### 3.4. `subChanges`

-As in the replicator protocol, with one addition: the request’s `since` property may have a value of “`NOW`”.
-The receiving peer MUST interpret this as equal to the database/bucket’s latest sequence number.
-This causes only future changes to be sent.
+As in the replicator protocol, with one addition:

+Request:

+* `future`: (Optional) If `true`, the receiving peer MUST not send any existing sequences, only future changes.
+In other words, this has the same effect as a `since` property whose value is the current sequence ID.
+(The message SHOULD NOT also contain a `since` property, and the recipient MUST ignore it if present.)

-> **Note**: This value is always used along with the `continuous` property, since otherwise no changes would be returned.
+> **Note**: `future` will always combined with `continuous`, since otherwise no changes would be sent at all!

 ### 3.5. `unsubChanges`

 This terminates the effect of `subChanges`: the receiving peer MUST stop sending `changes` messages as soon as possible.

+The sender MAY send another `subChanges` message later, to start a new feed.

 _(No request properties or body defined.)_